חיים דתיים - Religious Life

 At Robert M. Beren Academy, Judaism is not just a subject that is learned, it is an identity that is lived.
 Our students benefit from many different kinds of rich Jewish experiences both during and after school hours.

-Each day begins with Tefilla, (prayer) during which time students connect with Hashem by praying and singing.
-In the Lower School, students daven with their grade.
+Each day begins with a short Halacha shiur followed by Tefilla, (prayer) during which time students connect with Hashem by praying and singing.
+In the Lower School, students daven with their grades.
 In the Upper School, students benefit from a full minyan.

 Torah Learning is an essential part of living a Jewish life.
-Our talmidim (students) benefit not only from engaging Limudei Kodesh (Torah studies) classes, but also have the opportunity, to participate in chavruta (peer) study or small chaburot (clusters) during lunch and after school at Bet Midrash Night.
+Our talmidim (students) benefit not only from engaging Limudei Kodesh (Torah studies) classes, but also have the opportunity to participate in chavruta (peer) study or small chaburot (clusters) during classes and other additional learning programs such as our weekly Mishmar.
 A highlight of the year for students in grades 1-5 is the Annual Torah Fair.
 Each class chooses a theme and each student researches and prepares a presentation on a particular topic in that theme.
-Students in the high school have the option of participating in the Bronka Weintraub Yeshiva University Bekiut Program, competing with students in schools nationwide in Talmud study and in the International Chidon HaTanach (Bible Quiz) competition.

 Shabbat & Weekends

 One feels Shabbat approaching each Friday at Robert M. Beren Academy.
 The smell of Challot wafts through the halls.
-Weekly music and story-filled Oneg Shabbat programs inspire students in Early Childhood and the lower grades.
+Weekly music and story-filled Oneg Shabbat programs inspire students in each of our divisions.
 Students in all grades study Parashat Hashavua.
 ECE Shabbat parties include a Shabbat Ima and Abba, Kiddush, and candle lighting.

 On multiple Saturday nights during standard time, our TPG (Torah, Pizza & Gym) program provides Lower School students and their parents an opportunity to bond through Torah study, physical activity and refreshments.

 Throughout the year Robert M. Beren Academy publicizes and runs special events on Sundays such as Friendship Circle and MAD events (Making A Difference- RMBA’s Student Chesed Organization).
 Many students travel to Bnei Akiva and NCSY Shabbatonim and bond with Jewish students from other communities.